holographicSol/iCUEDisplay/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------

-Fun fact!
+Fun fact.
 Inside icue display there is a honey bear.
 The smart media display depends on the honey bear to get the data it needs as I became tired of trying to get the data in the right way as I had ran out of sources.
 You may notice the windows antimalware service executable